Abishek-Sudhakaran/Amplified/README.md

 We need to install the Amplify command line tool which is used create and maintain serverless backends on AWS.

-**npm install -g @aws-amplify/cli**
+**command:npm install -g @aws-amplify/cli**

 Once you have successfully installed it, you need to configure your AWS account

-**amplify configure**
+**command:amplify configure**

 amplify configure will ask you to sign into the AWS Console.

 Once you’re signed in, Amplify CLI will ask you to create an IAM user.

 Specify the AWS Region
-? region: # Your preferred region
+? region: # Your preferred region,
 Specify the username of the new IAM user:
-? user name: # User name for Amplify IAM user
+? user name: # User name for Amplify IAM user,
-Complete the user creation using the AWS console

 After creating user,provide the secret access key and access key.

-After successful creation of user lets initialize amplify
+After successful creation, lets initialize amplify

-## Create React App
+## Amplify Initialization

 Use the create-react-app to create the react app.

-**:npx create-react-app react-amplified**
+**command:npx create-react-app react-amplified**
 cd awsgraphql-react

 ## Adding GraphQL Backend

 Initialize the new amplify project.

-**amplify init**
+**command:amplify init**

 You’ll be prompted for some information about the app.

 After initializing open your project folder in your code editor you will see a amplify folder and .amplifyrc file is added to your react app.

 ## Adding API

 Run the following command
-**amplify add api**
+**command:amplify add api**

-Select the following
+You will be prompted to add basic details of the api as below

 ?
 Please select from one of the below-mentioned services (Use arrow keys) ❯ GraphQL